 Although the specific details of my life may appear different from your own at the superficial level, beneath the surface I am just like you.
 I am an Earthling.
 I hope for meaning, health, and enough resources for me and mine to endure in relative comfort and safety.
 I also hope to make a worthy contribution to humanity with my life energy.

 I was raised in South Africa.
 Our family moved to the United States in 1990 to pursue the promise of America and the opportunities she embodies.
 I have degrees in chemistry and music, and a deep interest in and a love for both the sciences and the arts.
 I believe no accurate understanding of the world can be attained without looking into many different areas of study, since the world contains them all, intermingled, interwoven, sometimes indistinguishable.
 I place my trust in logic and the scientific method because people, myself included, tend to stray from objectivity without too much provocation.
-I am also proud to be a founding member of The Quantum Bicycle Society, a scientific think tank dedicated to furthering pure science.
+I am also proud to be a founding member of The Quantum Bicycle Society, a science think tank dedicated to furthering pure science, and I am gratified that my writing can also provide an avenue for sharing some of the latest scientific innovations.
+(See The Intrepid.)

 As an Earthling, I aspire toward a consciousness and an identity that connects all people.
 There are no border lines on the planet when viewed from space, but our nature works against us on this front.
 I try to remain above the ugliness of political group-think, but at those times when a lapse in focus allows my consciousness to be muddied by it...
 I aspire to be a passionate Centrist, though I sometimes fail — on some issues to the Left and on other issues to the Right.
 I have worked in the technology, internet, entertainment, and education sectors.
 My professional experience includes producing and directing film and television content, online branding and marketing, consulting for a 2008 U.S. Presidential campaign, serial internet entrepreneurship, as well as science and mathematics teaching.
 I also occasionally derive satisfaction from my other organic calling — musical composition.